emilia-cichocki/CMOR_438_Fall_2025_Emilia/README.md

 - Matplotlib
 - Seaborn
 - Sklearn (used for model comparison, but not creation)
-- Torch (used for loading datasets)
+- PyTorch (used for loading datasets)